Data Analysis, Interpretation, and Presentation: A Rundown of Data Analytics for SME Managers Workshop

 Velocity – information gains momentum and crises and opportunities evolve in real time.

 Viscosity – does it stick with you?
 Does it call for action

 Virality – does it convey a message that can be pasted into a presentation or instagrammed?

-Big data are typified into three groups: structured, unstructured, and multi-structured/hybrid.
-The details of these information can be accessed through the program course.
+Big data is typified into three groups: structured, unstructured, and multi-structured/hybrid.
+The details of this information can be accessed through the program course.

 “Every analytics journey starts with a relevant business question or problem.”